Basilica of the Annunciation: Late Roman/Byzantine shrine

 Christian tradition has held that a structure was commissioned by Emperor Constantine I, whose mother, Saint Helena, helped to found churches commemorating important events in Jesus Christ's life.
 The Church of the Annunciation was founded around the same time as the Church of the Nativity (the birthplace) and the Church of the Holy Sepulchre (the tomb).
 Some version of it was known to have still been in existence around 570.

 A competing view is that the Church was the site of the Holy House, which, according to Catholic legend, was transported by angels across the sea to Loreto, Italy, at the time of the Muslim conquest.

 Crusader church

 The second church was built over the ruins of the Byzantine-era church during the Crusades, following the conquest of Nazareth by Tancred in 1102.
-The Crusader-era church was never fully completed.
-Five Romanesque capitals carved by artists from northern France, and discovered during excavations in 1909, had not yet been installed in 1187 when news of Saladin's victory in the Battle of Hittin reached the city.
+The church was undergoing a considerable expansion under Letard II, archbishop of Nazareth, in the 1170s.
+The expansion was never completed.
+Five Romanesque capitals, discovered during excavations in 1909, had not yet been installed in 1187 when news of Saladin's victory in the Battle of Hattin reached the city.
 Saladin granted permission to Franciscan priests to remain in Nazareth to oversee services at the church.

 In 1260, Baybars and his Mamluk army destroyed the church during their attack on Nazareth.